labsyspharm/python-novice-gapminder/_episodes/02-variables.md

 - "Python is case-sensitive."
 - "Use meaningful variable names."
 ---
+## Python is a programming Language

+*   Bash is another programming language, used for the shell
+*   Like Bash, python operates on the *read-evaulate-print loop* (REPL).
+When you enter an expression, python reads your code, evaulates and executes it, prints the output, and then loops back to the next line or block of code.

 ## Python can be used as a simple calculator

 *   The usual mathematical operations are supported